 Conversely, if you plan on mountain biking over diverse terrain, a wider variety of gears ensure you are prepared for whatever nature has in store for you.

 Gears and Road Bikes

 Road bikes tend to have fewer gears than mountain bikes.
 This is because the road bike is not designed for as wide an array of terrain as mountain bikes.
-Fewer gears also means less weight - something very important in road cycling.
+Fewer gears also mean less weight - something very important in road cycling.

 Although there are some road racing bicycles with three chainrings in the front, most road bikes designed for road cycling only have two chainrings.
 The rear cassette also has fewer gears than mountain bike cassettes.
 Older style road bikes, and some modern single speed bicycles, have the shifters located on the down tube.
 However, for convenience and safety, most (if not all) modern road bikes have the gear shifters integrated into the brake levers.

 Gears and Mountain Bikes

 As previously mentioned, mountain bikes were designed to tackle the widest variety of terrain.
 Consequently, everything about a mountain bike is designed to this end.
 Mountain bicycle gears are no exception.

 Many mountain bikes are equipped with either one or three chain rings in the front, and a cassette with 9 or 10 (or 11) gears in the rear.
 Because mountain bikes are not meant to travel over flat terrain as frequently as road bikes, there tends to be less of a selection in higher gears.
 Whenever I ride my Santa Cruz - Superlight mountain bike around the city, I find my legs spinning furiously, even in the most difficult gear!.
 However, I really appreciate the wide selection of lower gears when I am panting and grinding up steep and narrow paths.